Cisco Continuing Education Program

 Important:

-• Please be advised that inadequate completion violates the spirit and values of the Continuing Education program.
+Please be advised that inadequate completion violates the spirit and values of the Continuing Education program.
 Although a certificate of completion may be provided by your learning platform/provider once a certain threshold is met, to preserve the integrity of Cisco Certifications, the Continuing Education program has the right to enact a higher standard of completion.
-To avoid any potential sanctions, you are strongly encouraged to review and complete all materials and labs included in a training course.
+To avoid any potential sanctions, you are strongly encouraged to review and complete all materials and labs included in an eligible training.

 Item authoring